milesofblack/milesofblack.github.io/_posts/2023-04-20-saying-things.md

 ## Persons

--Table of three, please.
+>Table of three, please.
--Three as in three people?
+>Three as in three people?
--What?
+>What?
 Yes, me and these two.
--This way, please.
+>This way, please.
--Thank you.
+>Thank you.